-If you’re selling an old Mac, a spare hard drive, or you’re just quite paranoid about your deleted data, you’re either familiar with—or should be familiar with—the Erase Free Space button on the Erase tab in Disk Utility (found in your Applications -> Utilities folder).
+If you’re selling an old Mac with a hard drive, a spare hard drive, or you’re just quite paranoid about your deleted data, you’re either familiar with—or should be familiar with—the Erase Free Space button on the Erase tab in Disk Utility (found in your Applications -> Utilities folder).

-When you click this button, you’re presented with three options for securely erasing the free space on your hard drive: write over the free space with zeros (fast and relatively safe), write over the free space seven times (more secure, very slow), or write over the free space 35 times (extremely slow!).
+When you click this button, you’re presented with three options for securely erasing the free space on your hard drive: write over the free space with zeros (fast and relatively safe), write over the free space three times (more secure, very slow), or write over the free space seven times (extremely slow).

-I use this feature whenever I sell an old machine.
-First I format the drive and install a fresh copy of OS X, then I use Disk Utility to erase the free space (typically the one-time write-with-zeros option).
-This gives me a good sense of security, as it would take a team of dedicated professionals, and possibly special hardware, to have some chance of recovering any of my deleted data—though I really only care about a few financial files, and those are kept on an encrypted disk image, so they’re probably safe anyway.
+This feature cane used whenever selling an old machine with a hard drive.
+Format the drive and install a fresh copy of macOS, then use Disk Utility to erase the free space (typically the one-time write-with-zeros option).
+This gives me a good sense of security, as it would take a team of dedicated professionals, and possibly special hardware, to have some chance of recovering any of my deleted data.

 (Please note that, as with many Terminal commands, there’s a chance of Really Bad Things happening if you make a mistake with the following instructions.
 Proceed with caution, and make sure your backups are current before you try any of the following.)

 To find out about diskutil in detail, type man diskutil at the Terminal prompt.
 Within the man pages, you’ll find the explanation for how to securely erase a disk’s free space using diskutil:

 Erase, using a "secure" (but see the NOTE below) method, either a whole-disk (including all of its partitions if partitioned), or, only the free space (not in use for files) on a currently-mounted volume.
 Secure erasing makes it harder to recover data using "file recovery" software.